commons-app/apps-android-commons/ISSUE_TEMPLATE.md

 What make and model device (e.g., Samsung J7) did you encounter this on?
 What Android version (e.g., Android 4.0 Ice Cream Sandwich or Android 6.0 Marshmallow) are you running?
 Is it the stock version from the manufacturer or a custom ROM ?

-What version of Commons app are you running?
+ **Commons app version:**

+You can find this information by going to the navigation drawer in the app and tapping 'About'

 **Screen-shots:**

 Can be created by pressing the Volume Down and Power Button at the same time on Android 4.0 and higher.